 The Chancellor delivered his 2018 Budget on the afternoon of 29 October 2018.
-The Budget contained several announcements in relation to employment taxes, five of which are explored in more detail below:
+The Budget contained several announcements in relation to employment taxes, four of which are explored in more detail below:

 - Employment allowance

 - National living wage and national minimum wage

 In 2014, the Government introduced the National Insurance contributions (NIC) employment allowance.
 This reduces the annual employers’ Class 1 NIC liability of a business by the amount of the employment allowance.
 The allowance is currently £3,000 per annum but can only be claimed by one entity in a group each year.